alch00001/Controllable-NLG-Final-Project/README.md

 Run preprocess2.py and preprocess3.py which create classifbycenter.csv, classifyleft.csv, classifyright.csv, lefttest.csv and righttest.csv.
 Place these in Classifier/data/kaggle, along with classifbycenter.csv, classifyleft.csv and classifyright.csv.
 Run Classify.ipynb.
-You can train it or skip the cell and just load the model weights and evaluate.
-You can train it or skip the cell and just load the model weights and evaluate.
+You can train it or skip the cell and just load the model weights and evaluate. \
 If there are directory issues make sure these directories exist and you downloaded the glove embedding to Classifier/data/GloVe and have the data in Classifier/data/kaggle.

 ## PREPROCESSING SCRIPT EXPLANATION: